iffy/moldspec/docs/actors.rst

 Fact Checker
 ------------

 The Fact Checker is responsible for getting the facts about a system.
-It produces an Gets the facts about a machine.
+It produces a :ref:`document-fact`.

 .. _actor-prescriber: